caddyserver/website/src/docs/markdown/install.md

 [**View the Cloudsmith repos**](https://cloudsmith.io/~caddy/repos/)

-If you wish to use the packaged support files (systemd services, bash completion and default configuration) with a custom Caddy build, instructions can be found [here](https://caddyserver.com/docs/build#package-support-files-for-custom-builds-for-debian-ubuntu-raspbian).
+If you wish to use the packaged support files (systemd services, bash completion and default configuration) with a custom Caddy build, instructions can be [found here](https://caddyserver.com/docs/build#package-support-files-for-custom-builds-for-debianubunturaspbian).

 ## Fedora, RedHat, CentOS

+This package comes with both of Caddy's [systemd service](/docs/running#linux-service) unit files, but does not enable them by default.

 Fedora or RHEL/CentOS 8: